utkarshiniarora/monad-metrics/README.md

 ```bash
 CHAINSTACK_URL=<Your-Chainstack-Endpoint-URL>
 ```
-For a detailed step-by-step guide with code examples and screenshots, read the full blog: [Monad Block Data for Developers: A Practical Deep Dive]()
+For a detailed step-by-step guide with code examples and screenshots, read the full blog: [Monad for Developers: A Practical Deep Dive]()

 **4. Run the Project**
 ```bash